juicedata/juicefs/docs/en/guide/how_to_set_up_metadata_engine.md

 [KeyDB](https://keydb.dev) is an open source fork of Redis, developed to stay aligned with the Redis community.
 KeyDB implements multi-threading support, better memory utilization, and greater throughput on top of Redis, and also supports [Active Replication](https://github.com/JohnSully/KeyDB/wiki/Active-Replication), i.e., the Active Active feature.

 :::note
-Same as Redis, the Active Replication is asychronous, which may cause consistency issues.
+Same as Redis, the Active Replication is asynchronous, which may cause consistency issues.
 So use with caution!
 :::

 When being used as metadata storage engine for Juice, KeyDB is used exactly in the same way as Redis.
 So please refer to the [Redis](#redis) section for usage.